Qualities of Pine

 Pine woodlands often form what is known as high forest where trees are allowed to grow unhindered by the practices of coppicing and pollarding.
 Pine is associated with the moors and open areas of Britain as well as colder climates and free draining mineral soil (peat).

-The scots pine (Pinus sylvestris) is a native to all of the British Isles but the true native probably now only grows in Scotland in places such as Loch Rannoch which is still home to the rare wild cat and at one time home to packs of wolves up until at least the 1700s.
+The Scots pine (Pinus sylvestris) is a native to all of the British Isles but the true native probably now only grows in Scotland in places such as Loch Rannoch which is still home to the rare wild cat and at one time home to wolves up until at least the 1700s.
 Today pine woods such as these are still home to a number of specialist species such as the red squirrel- our only native European species, and birds such as the crossbill and goldcrest.

 Pine is associated with the Winter Solstice or the period of time known as Christmas.
 In Europe great fires were lit of pine to welcome back the light and they may well have been decorated with shiny objects to also attract and encourage the light to return.
 This festival simply marks the longest day ( 21st December) and therefore from then on the light is returning.
 The rising sun is often depicted as the birth of a solar deity such as the Mabon, Oak king or Jesus.
 This is probably why the Pine is associated with rebirth and the image of a crane nesting in its boughs is indicative of new life.